Sage-Bionetworks/annotationUI/README.md

 With a manifest, we can organize the relation between a data file or sample and its associated annotations in our projects.
 A manifest is structured as a matrix.
 The first column is dedicated to a file's unique id on synapse, which allows for each row to represent a unique file.
 The remaining fields are named by an informative category (ex.
 Organ) and the entries of that field are filled with values defining a subcategory related to its data file content (ex. brain).

-To create this manifest, a predefined set of annotations is required.
+To create this manifest, a predefined set of annotations is encouraged.

 Over the course of organizing projects at Sage Bionetworks, our scientists have created project specific annotations that are stored as json files on [github](https://github.com/Sage-Bionetworks/synapseAnnotations).
 This allows for Sage Bionetworks scientists to meet each week, create, and change a consensus vocabulary with proper sources to organize theirs and users projects while versioning the changes.